Harish-Thota1/financial-performance-analysis/README.md

 │   # Excel file containing:
 │   # - Financial data
 │   # - Summary tables
-│   # - Charts and visualisations
+│   # - Charts & visualisations
-│   # - Key insights for stakeholders
+│   # - Business insights for stakeholders
 │
 └── README.md
 ```

 ---

-## How to Review This Project
+## 👀 How to Review This Project

-* Open the **SQL file** to understand how metrics were calculated
+* **Start with Excel** to see insights and charts as a stakeholder would
-* Open the **Excel file** to view tables, charts, and insights
+* Review the **SQL file** to understand how metrics were derived
-* Read this README to understand the business context and conclusions
+* Use this README to follow the logic from **data → analysis → insight**

 ---

-## Author
+## 👤 Author

 **Harish Thota**
 Data Analyst | SQL | Excel | Business Analytics

 ---

-## Notes
+## 📝 Final Note

-This project is designed to reflect **real-world financial analysis**, focusing on clarity, accuracy, and business relevance rather than technical complexity.
+This project reflects **how financial analysis is performed in real organisations** — prioritising clarity, accuracy, and business relevance over unnecessary technical complexity.